momibun926/redmine_issue_evm/README.md

 * Select past baseline
 * Change the calculating basic date
 * Change the level of the forecast
+* Calculate EVM of assignee and choosed trackers
 * Show unfinished issues

 ## workig days